hpc4you/hpc4you.github.io/index.md

 Power on the master node and all switches first, and then power on all computing nodes.

 ### Add new computhing node
 1. Clone the OS disk of any compute node.
-Use this hardware tool, https://item.jd.com/100014988528.html.
+Use this hardware tool, [Offline Cloning Tool](https://item.jd.com/100014988528.html).
 2. Boot the new server with the cloned OS disk, modify hostname and configure network with command `nmtui`.
 3. Add the IP and hostname of the new server to **/etc/hosts** on the master/login node.
 4. On the master/login node, run `setup_hpc ‐‐sync_file /etc/hosts`